SpartanSf/lir-opt/README.md

 * `-all` applies all available optimizations in a single pass.

 The optimizer iterates multiple times until no further changes are detected.

+* `-limit` - Sets the limit for iteration on changes

+The optimizer will only iterate the set number of times.